Featured archival displays

 These photographs demonstrate how residents have explored, enjoyed, and coexisted with nature. walking along the waterways, gathering by the sea, and finding peace in the mountains and green spaces of our region.
 They reflect eco-friendly human interventions and many ways nature enriches our lives and strengthens our sense of place.

-As we mark Earth Day 2026, we invite you to reflect on your relationship with the environment.
 The landscapes preserved in these archives remind us that nature not only sustains us but also depends on our care and responsibility.
 Through these images from the past, we encourage our community to renew its commitment to protecting the natural world ensuring that the rivers, forests, mountains, and neighbourhoods we cherish today will continue to thrive for generations to come.

 archives-995-11-55.jpg